themofo-xyz/hdb/README.md

 findproxy.py -themofo
-Proxy Scanner for SharePoint Vulnerability Detection
+Proxy Scanner for use with proyxychains.
 Overview

 This project provides a simple vibe coded Python script (findproxy.py) to fetch free proxies using the proxyscrape library.
-The proxies can be used to scan networks for SharePoint vulnerabilities, such as CVE-2025-53770, by anonymizing network requests.
-This is useful for security researchers and network administrators to test SharePoint servers for known exploits or misconfigurations.
+The proxies are saved in the correct format for proxychains.

 Prerequisites